 If the image is in the public domain, it’s not under copyright and anyone can use it.

-If the image creator has made the image available under a Creative Commons license, you can use the image under the specific terms of the license (terms vary, so be sure to check them first).
+If the image creator has made the image available under a Creative Commons license, you can use the image under the specific terms of the license (the terms vary, so be sure to check them first).

 You’ll find detailed information on copyright and Creative Commons licenses on the Copyright page.